GENI-NSF/geni-tools/README-omni.txt

-  -o Save result (JSON format) in per-Aggregate files -p (used with -o) Prefix for resulting version information files
+  -o Save result (JSON format) in per-Aggregate files -p (used with -o) Prefix for resulting version information files If not saving results to a file, they are logged.
+  If --tostdout option, then instead of logging, print to STDOUT.

 ==== listresources ====
  * format:  omni.py listresources [-a AM-URL] [-n] [slice-name] \